 The event first ran in 2018 and has grown year on year.
-This year, the course covered 820 metres starting near Trevelgue. tackling the road towards Watergate Bay, with a fast and flowing section mixed with a technical element including a tight 90-left turn before the finish.
+Last year, the course started near Trevelgue tackling the road towards Watergate Bay, with a fast and flowing section mixed with a technical element including a tight 90-left turn before the finish.

 Hailed as one of the best motorsport events of the year by spectators and competitors as over 100 cars blasted along the B3267 coast road

 With spectators taking advantage of views of the entire course, bumper crowds flocked to the venue to witness the racing.

 Class honours and the coveted "Fasted Time of the Day" were both up for grabs.
 Undefeated champion from the 2019 event, Dorchester based Roney Thorne thundered his five-litre Pilbeam MP43 to the fastest time on both days.
 He again remains the man to beat for next year's event.